 - How does a candidate get public matching funds?

 Program participants may be eligible to have contributions from individual New York City residents matched with taxpayer dollars.
 The Program matches each dollar a New York City resident gives, up to $250 per contributor, with up to $8 in public funds, for a maximum of $2,000 in public funds per contributor.
-The amount matched per contributor and the matching rate varies depending on the office the candidate is seeking.
+The amount matched per contributor varies depending on the office the candidate is seeking.
+The matching rate varies depending on the Program the candidate selects.

 To qualify for public funds, candidates must be in compliance with all Program requirements and meet a two-part financial threshold that demonstrates a basic level of community support.
 Candidates must also appear on the ballot, and have an opponent on the ballot to be eligible for public funds.

-Candidates who receive an early public funds payment before the ballot is set may be required to return public funds if they:
+Candidates who receive an early public funds payment may be required to return public funds if they:

 - Fail to get on the ballot in the primary and/or general election;